JuliaAI/MLJ.jl/paper/paper.md

 ## Export

-In the second step of model composition, the learning network is "exported" as new stand-alone composite model type, with the component models appearing in the learning network becoming default values for corresponding hyper-parameters (whose values are themselves models).
+In the second step of model composition, the learning network is "exported" as a new stand-alone composite model type, with the component models appearing in the learning network becoming default values for corresponding hyper-parameters (whose values are themselves models).
 This new type (which is unattached to any particular data)